 Parents Need to Know

-Parents need to know that while there's no full-frontal nudity, this movie contains a lot sexual innuendo.
-The film is largely based around Bond's fondness for women and his casual attitude towards sex, so sexual double entendres abound throughout the film.
-The violence factor is high with explosions, fistfights, gun battles, and a strangling.
+Parents need to know that while there's no full-frontal nudity, this movie contains a lot of sexual innuendo.
+The film is largely based around Bond's fondness for women and his casual attitude toward sex, so sexual double entendres abound throughout the film.
+The violence factor is high, with explosions, fist fights, gun battles, and a strangling.
 The politics are cold war and likely to be completely baffling to younger teens.

 What's the story?

 FROM RUSSIA WITH LOVE is the second film in the legendary series, and as an early entry, it features a more serious-minded plot than the later Bond films (although the \"bond girls\" are out in force and worth a discussion).
 Bond (Sean Connery) expects his villains to be Soviet agents, in reality, they are a part of an autonomous crime cartel setting a trap for him.
 Ultimately, Bond joins forces with the Soviets, (rather politically progressive for the Cold War period), to fight the mysterious SPECTRE crime organization for a second time.

 It is in this film that James Bond seems to emerge as a particularly unique character, following the more disaffected Bond of Dr. No. While the plot gets somewhat obscured in a few rather befuddling dialogue exchanges, the charm of Connery as Bond is strong enough to keep the film mostly engaging.
 That said, the self-mocking tone of the later Bond films is missing, and there are moments where younger viewers, used to more fast-paced action films, may find themselves twiddling their thumbs while waiting for the next burst of action.